Outdoor Odysseys

 18th January 2018

 Also, I have been travelling around England and Wales collecting ideas for walking trips like Roseberry Topping and Pumlumon Fawr.
 Surveying the countryside about the latter brought me the added benefit of a short if muddy stroll around Llangurig.
-Visiting nearby Rhayader is another thought and a short stay in Aberystwyth could facilitate more than initially had come to mind.
-Other parts of the Welsh River Wye are ripe for exploring too and the hills of the Black Mountain in the western side of the Brecon Beacons could be another tempting idea.
+Visiting nearby Rhayader is another thought, and a short stay in Aberystwyth could facilitate more than initially had come to mind.
+Other parts of the Welsh River Wye are ripe for exploring too, and the hills of the Black Mountain on the western side of the Brecon Beacons could be another tempting idea.

 City visits to Edinburgh and Cardiff have come to pass.
-In the middle of the latter, the banks of the River Taff offered an oasis of calm with Llandaff Cathedral feeling as if it is in a country rather than where it is.
-Bute Park was another delight that makes me wonder why it took so long for me to make an independent visit to the place and there is Cardiff Castle if I wanted to include that as part of a return visit.
-There is plenty there for cyclists too and I am not surprised that bicycle hire is available.
+In the middle of the latter, the banks of the River Taff offered an oasis of calm, with Llandaff Cathedral feeling as if it is in the countryside rather than where it is.
+Bute Park was another delight that makes me wonder why it took so long for me to make an independent visit to the place, and there is Cardiff Castle if I wanted to include that as part of a return visit.
+There is plenty there for cyclists too, and I am not surprised that bicycle hire is available.

 Getting past that was like everything else in life in recent times.
-2017 became a year when I lightened some of life’s load so I need to think ahead now.
-Getting an enjoyable and fulfilling work life is one thing and my zest for exploring countryside continues.
-Overseas excursions could restart yet since I am making my way through Kev Reynolds’ Walking in the Alps at the moment and there is his The Swiss Alps, The Pyrenees and Trekking in the Alps after that.
-That lot should keep me going for a while yet and I am not overlook what hill country is nearer to hand either.
+2017 became a year when I lightened some of life's load, so I need to think ahead now.
+Getting an enjoyable and fulfilling work life is one thing, and my zest for exploring countryside continues.
+Overseas excursions could restart yet since I am making my way through Kev Reynolds' Walking in the Alps at the moment and there is his The Swiss Alps, The Pyrenees and Trekking in the Alps after that.
+That lot should keep me going for a while yet, and I am not overlooking what hill country is nearer to hand either.

 Thoughts on recalling distant memories